 You don’t have to do this alone.
 Authority Dental has compiled a huge network of dentists who get great reviews.
 We can match you with a local dentist and even set up an appointment for you.
 Save time and money.

 We’ll make sure he or she accepts your insurance and preferred form of payment.
-Our service is free and available 24/7.
-Click here for more information.
+We can help you find a dentist 24/7.

 Does a dental exam hurt?